AntouanK/b_test/README.md

 ## Implementation

 For the implementation, a simple minimalisting CSS framework was used, [Yahoo's Pure](http://purecss.io/).
-The reason was that I always try to use only the bare minimum and only quality 3rdparty libraries, and not bloat my project with unnecessary code.
+The reason was that I always try to use only the bare minimum and only quality 3rdparty libraries, and not bloat my project with unnecessary code and big heavy frameworks.

 In this case, pure provides a flexible responsive grid, and it's lightweight.